boge12/RunBridge/README.md

 - A watchdog for automatic recovery from rare lockups
 - State-driven BLE management for the FTMS (treadmill) and RSC (watch) sides
 - Robust distance handling that prefers **treadmill odometer** when available, with sensible fallback
+- A cadence estimation layer based on treadmill speed
 - LED state machine to make it obvious what’s going on (see [`Docs/LED-States.md`](Docs/LED-States.md))

 This repository **does not** contain firmware source code.